Slow Cooked Lamb Shanks in Gravy

 Braised lamb shanks

-Lamb shanks are a cut from the leg of a lamb just above the knee, so they have less meat and more sinews that a leg of lamb for example.
+Lamb shanks are cut from the leg of a lamb just above the knee.
+So they have less meat and more sinews that a leg of lamb for example.

 The combination with a creamy mash and carrots is absolutely delicious.
 And the red wine gravy that results from the braising is perfect with the mash.